Updated August 30, 2023

 9. Encourage referrals

 Once the email subscriptions are rolling in, start leveraging your current audience to get more contacts.
-Encourage your subscribers to share your landing page with their communities.
+Encourage your subscribers to share your teaser page with their communities.
 You can offer a reward to individuals who share your link and bring in new subscribers.
 To do this, you’ll need a way to track referrals.
 Take a look at referral software like ReferralCandy.
 However, it may be easier and less expensive to reward all of your subscribers with a discount, premium content, or early pledge access if you hit a certain number of new sign-ups within a given time period.

 10. Use lead ads